Networks-it-uc3m/Quditto/README.md

 qd2_orchestrator start config.yaml inventory.yaml
 ```

 This command will install the *qd2_node* package on every machine/container, and the *qd2_controller* package on the specified one.
-Then, it will start all the necessary process of said packages to start the emulation of the QKD network.
+Then, it will start all the necessary processes of said packages to start the emulation of the QKD network.

 From this point on, the digital twin of the QKD network is operational to run client applications, which may request cryptographic material from the QKD nodes using the 014 ETSI API.